-- Budget priorities are aligned with school and expansion plan (if applicable) - School level budget priorities are consistent with the operator's model, including but not limited to: educational program, staffing, and facility - Both school and network level budgets present balanced, realistic, evidence-based revenue and expenditure assumptions (including, if applicable, any plan to incur and repay allowable debt) - Sufficient detail and specificity of assumptions for ALL budget line items to allow for the assessment of fiscal viability - Commitment to maintaining the financial viability of each school individually and the network as a whole (if applicable) - Clear understanding of monthly cash flow for both individual school sites and the network/region as a whole (if applicable) - Demonstrates sufficient financial health of the network through audited financial documents (if applicable) - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school - The debt-to-asset ratio is less than 0.9. - Sufficient cash reserves to cover operations for EACH school and for network or regional operations (if applicable), required minimum of 30-days in Year 1 and increasing each year - Projections are based on accurate, conservative, and legally compliant assumptions. - All funds from external sources are guaranteed with money in hand or letter of award and grant terms. - No essential services are funded at amounts that would preclude the applicant group from implementing their plan. - There is no evidence that the school ever will become insolvent or lack access to the necessary amount of liquidity. - There are no material findings in the two most recent audited financial statements of CMO/EMO or any CMO and EMO schools (If applicable). - o Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school level for all first and second year EMO/CMO schools and all older schools are either 1.1 or better or is between 1.0 and 1.1 and trending positive from immediately prior year - o The debt-to-asset ratio is less than 0.9 for all EMO/CMO schools - Sufficient cash reserves to cover operations for all EMO/CMO schools-all first and second year schools are 30 days + and all older schools are between 30 and 59 days cash on hand and one year trend is positive - Assumptions about facilities in all financial statements correspond to a conservative facility plan and account for possible contingencies. - The financial manager has the appropriate expertise to provide accurate and timely financial information to decision-makers. - The charter applicant group protects mission-critical expenses when faced with budget cuts. - There is appropriate segregation of financial duties which align to organizational chart and job descriptions. - Control systems ensure that only allowable expenses will be made and that all expenses will be coded appropriately. - Projections are based on accurate, conservative, and legally compliant assumptions.
+- Budget priorities are aligned with school and expansion plan - School level budget priorities are consistent with the operator's model, including but not limited to: educational program, staffing, and facility - Both school and network level budgets present balanced, realistic, evidence-based revenue and expenditure assumptions (including, if applicable, any plan to incur and repay allowable debt) - Sufficient detail and specificity of assumptions for ALL budget line items to allow for the assessment of fiscal viability - Commitment to maintaining the financial viability of each school individually and the network as a whole - Clear understanding of monthly cash flow for both individual school sites and the network/region as a whole - Demonstrates sufficient financial health of the network through audited financial documents - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school - The debt-to-asset ratio is less than 0.9. - Sufficient cash reserves to cover operations for EACH school/campus and for network or regional operations (if applicable), required minimum of 30-days in Year 1 and increasing each year - Projections are based on accurate, conservative, and legally compliant assumptions. - All funds from external sources are guaranteed with money in hand or letter of award and grant terms. - No essential services are funded at amounts that would preclude the applicant group from implementing their plan. - There is no evidence that the school ever will become insolvent or lack access to the necessary amount of liquidity. - There are no material findings in the two most recent audited financial statements of CMO/EMO or any CMO and EMO schools (If applicable). - Current ratio of at least 1.1 on a monthly basis for network (if applicable) and school level for all first and second year EMO/CMO schools and all older schools are either 1.1 or better or is between 1.0 and 1.1 and trending positive from immediately prior year OR equivalent acceptable performance based on authorizer requirements - o The debt-to-asset ratio is less than 0.9 for all EMO/CMO schools OR equivalent acceptable performance based on authorizer requirements - 0 - Sufficient cash reserves to cover operations for all EMO/CMO schools-all first and second year schools are 30 days + and all older schools are - between 30 and 59 days cash on hand and one year trend is positive OR equivalent acceptable performance based on authorizer requirements - Assumptions about facilities in all financial statements correspond to a conservative facility plan and account for possible contingencies. - The financial manager has the appropriate expertise to provide accurate and timely financial information to decision-makers. - The charter applicant group protects mission-critical expenses when faced with budget cuts. - There is appropriate segregation of financial duties which align to organizational chart and job descriptions. - Control systems ensure that only allowable expenses will be made and that all expenses will be coded appropriately. - Projections are based on accurate, conservative, and legally compliant assumptions.

 Meets the Standard Approaches the Standard Does Not Meet the Standard

 Strengths of the Applicant's Response:

 Weaknesses of the Applicant's Response:

 Clarifying Questions:

-oming questions